 No matter where you study at University of York, the transport to and from Heslington East is so convenient it makes Constantine College an ideal place to live.

 The College gives students a once in a generation moment to be engaged in a major project for the University in setting up a college for the 21st century.
 This is an opportunity for students to be engaged in developing the future college and its community.
-See details on the Welcome Committee roles up for grabs right now!

 What will the Constantine College community be like?
 It’s up to you as a resident and Founder Member from September!